 What is Nevada Felony DUI Court like?

-Nevada Felony DUI Court typically lasts three years, but it can extend to no more than five years.
-You're assigned a case manager who makes specific recommendations to the judge about the length of your treatment and what terms are necessary.
+Nevada Felony DUI Court typically lasts three years, but it can extend to no more than five years. you are assigned a case manager who makes specific recommendations to the judge about the length of your treatment and what terms are necessary.

 Nevada DUI Court proceeds in several phases and typically consists of the following requirements: